Kryptonite New York Diamond Review: From Zero to Hero?

-Kryptonite have taken a long time to release their angle grinder resistant bike lock.
-In fact, they’re the last of the big brands to do so.
+Kryptonite took a long time to release their angle grinder resistant bike lock.
+In fact, they were the last of the big brands to do so.

-So you might think that would give them enough time to get things right.
+And that should have given them enough time to get things exactly right.
+But unfortunately they didn’t.

 Summary